orangejuice/blog/data/activity/movie-书店-2017/record.en.md

   subtitle: 2017 / UK Spain Germany / Drama / Isabel Coixet / Emily Mortimer Bill Nighy
 ---

-Via tw Stopyun 'The Bookshop' The film is adapted from Fitzgerald's novel of the same name.
-'In a bookshop, you will never feel lonely.'
+Via Twitter, Staci Yun's 'The Bookshop': Adapted from F. Scott Fitzgerald's novel of the same name.
+'In a bookstore, one is never lonely.'
 The film is beautifully shot.
-The seaside town, the natural scenery, the styling of the lead actress, and scenes related to books are all beautiful.
-The film uses a lot of narration, told by the little girl when she grows up.
-If a person's life can be like giving a gift, bringing beauty, hope, and courage to another person, that's enough
+The seaside town boasts stunning natural scenery, the female lead's styling is beautiful, and the scenes related to books are also beautifully captured.
+The movie narrates extensively through voice-over, voiced by a now-grown little girl.
+If one's life could be like a gift that brings beauty, hope, and courage to another, that would be enough.